Odessa, Texas: University of Texas Permian Basin

 The University of Texas Permian Basin (UTPB) began in 1973.
 UTPB was an upper level and graduate university until the Texas Legislature passed a bill in spring 1991 to allow the university to accept freshmen and sophomores.
 As of 2006, the university was holding discussions with the Nuclear Regulatory Commission about the construction of a new High-Temperature Teaching and Test Reactor, which if successful, would finish licensing and construction around 2012.
 It would be the first university-based research reactor to be built in the US in roughly a decade, and be one of the few HTGR-type reactors in the world.
 In January 2006, UTPB's School of Business was awarded accreditation by the Association to Advance Collegiate Schools of Business International, which is generally regarded as the premier accreditation agency for the world's business schools.
 According to the university, only 30% of business schools in the United States, and 15% of world business schools, have received AACSB accreditation.

 Texas Tech University Health Sciences Center

-Texas Tech University Health Sciences Center Permian Basin Campus opened as a school of medicine in 1979, beginning in the basement of Medical Center Hospital.
+The Texas Tech University Health Sciences Center Permian Basin Campus opened as a school of medicine in 1979, beginning in the basement of Medical Center Hospital.
 Since 1994, TTUHSC Permian Basin has included a school of allied health, offering a master's degree in physical therapy.
 Also, on the campus of Midland College, it offers a physician-assistant program.
 Additionally, TTUHSC Permian Basin includes a school of nursing focusing on primary care and rural health.
 In June 1999, the Texas Tech Health Center opened as a clinic, providing increased access to primary and specialized health care for the Permian Basin.
 Texas Tech University Health Sciences Center Permian Basin also operates 21 WIC clinics located in nearby small communities.